-You only need to read a few entires for points of interest in Bariloche city on iOverlander to know it’s a crime hotspot for vehicle break ins.
+You only need to read a few entries for points of interest in Bariloche city on iOverlander to know it’s a crime hotspot for vehicle break-ins.

 The thieves seem to target to overlanding vehicles.
-There’s even been reports of break-ins during broad daylight and supermarket car parks.
+There have even been reports of break-ins during broad daylight and supermarket car parks.

 Our advice is to not leave your vehicle unattended in the city and only use established campgrounds or hotels with secure parking.

 For a more complete article with tips and advice to help you plan your trip, take a look at our complete Argentina travel guide.

 Tips for a Self-Drive Tour of Ruta de los 7 Lagos

 A vehicle provides the opportunity to explore this route and the many diversions at your leisure.

 You don’t need to stick to Ruta 40, or even our itinerary.
 Instead, find your own hidden gems along the way.
 We highly recommend hiring a vehicle, even if it’s only for this drive.